Total leads generated from digital events

 Getting buy-in from HIMA leadership was easy for Kng who had no trouble proving that a digital engagement strategy was the right next step for the company, and that ON24 was the right platform for the job.

-“There was a very clear difference between the video conferencing tools we had been using and the ON24 Digital Experience Platform,” said Kng.
+“There was a very clear difference between the video conferencing tools we had been using and the ON24 platform,” said Kng.
 “ON24 made it possible to put our customer at the center of our programs and drive better engagement.”

 With ON24 Webcast Elite, Kng started building serialized webinar programs customized to target different segments of their audience – from distributors just learning about their product offerings, to end users in the decision making phase.